-Acute alkalemia shifts the oxygen-hemoglobin dissociation curve to the left, reducing the release of oxygen to the tissues by increasing affinity of hemoglobin for oxygen (see Figure 11-3).
+Acute alkalemia shifts the oxygen-hemoglobin dissociation curve to the left, reducing the release of oxygen to the tissues by increasing affinity of hemoglobin for oxygen (see Fig. 11-1).
 However, chronic alkalemia negates this effect by increasing the concentration of 2,3-DPG in red cells.

-Hypokalemia may occur due to the translocation of potassium into cells and renal and extrarenal losses in patients with acute respiratory alkalosis.23,30,66 In anesthetized, hyperventilated dogs, potassium is expected to decrease 0.4 mEq/L for each 10-mm Hg decrease in $P{CO_2}$ .
-Similar changes (0.6 mEq/L for each 10-mm Hg decrease in Pco2) were observed in awake dogs with acute respiratory acidosis induced by hypoxemia or by simulating a high altitude environment (30,000 feet).
-Hypokalemia can result in neuromuscular weakness, sensitization to digitalis-induced arrhythmias, polyuria, and increased ammonia production that amplifies the effects of hepatic encephalopathies.
+Hypokalemia may occur as a result of the translocation of potassium into cells and renal and extrarenal losses in patients with acute respiratory alkalosis.
+In anesthetized, hyperventilated dogs, potassium is expected to decrease 0.4 mEq/L for each 10-mm Hg decrease in PCO2.44 Similar changes (0.6 mEq/L for each 10-mm Hg decrease in PCO2) were observed in awake dogs with acute respiratory acidosis induced by hypoxemia or by simulating a high altitude environment (30,000 feet).
+Hypokalemia can result in neuromuscular weakness, sensitization to digitalis-induced arrhythmias, polyuria, and increased ammonia production that amplifies the effects of hepatic encephalopathy.
 However, the hypokalemia induced by respiratory alkalosis is mild and short-lived.
-Hypokalemia is not present in patients with chronic respiratory alkalosis.
+Hypokalemia is not present in patients with chronic respiratory alkalosis.2a,19,22